Slippery When Wet: Reception

+2005 re-release

 In 2005, Slippery When Wet was re-issued as a DualDisc.
 The CD side contains a newly remastered version.
 The DVD side contains the same album in its original stereo mix, a slightly expanded 5.1 surround sound version, and all 5 music videos.
 The expanded album includes additional elements within many of the songs, in some cases increasing their runtime.
 The DualDisc was released on September 20, 2005, the same release date as Have a Nice Day.